HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Builder combines indicators in unique ways, most of which have probably never been previously used in trading strategies.
 Most indicators can be thought of as ways to transform a price series so that the result is a smoothed or normalized version of the market.
 The transformation itself is not the most important part; it's how that transformed representation of the market is used to construct trading rules.
 This is where Builder differs from other trading strategy software.
 Builder looks at the indicator values as input to the construction of trading rules, rather than as the trading rules themselves.
 The algorithm that Builder uses to construct strategies means there is an almost infinite variety of unique trading logic available to build your strategies.

+Builder also include adaptive and zero-lag indicators that are exclusive to Adaptrade Software.
+Because these indicators are not found in other platforms, it's unlikely the market has compensated for their advantage.
 Moreover, Builder includes non-indicator trading logic, such as price patterns, breakout entries, time-of-day, day-of-week, and other entry and exit constraints.
 If desired, strategies can be built without using any technical indicators.

 Are there strategies generated by Builder that are running live with results I can see?